zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 A major limitation of the scanner is that it is able to classify baggage items only by their geometrical properties and material.
-The recognized item is described as a geometrical object with some information about its material.
-The item also contain some metadata such as the time of the scan and the scanner and baggage identifier.
+The recognized item is described as a plain geometrical object and not as a wallet, shaver etc.

 The contract itself does not forbid the company to use the scanner data commercially under the condition that such a usage reveals no private and sensitive information.